Pro Google Buds

 And while both sets of earbuds offer water and sweat resistance, the Galaxy Buds Pro gets the nod with its IPX7 rating.
 That's not to say you can't use the Pixel Buds Pro for workouts, you just might need to be a bit more careful about making sure you don't get too sweaty.

 If we had to pick, right at this moment, we would go with the Pixel Buds Pro.
-Samsung is expected to release the Galaxy Buds Pro 2 in the near future, perhaps alongside the upcoming Galaxy Z Fold 4 (opens in new tab) and Z Flip 4.
-Even with the $20 discount we're seeing for the Galaxy Buds Pro, Google's offering seems to simply be the better option for the time being.
+Samsung is more focused now on the Galaxy Buds Pro 2, which makes for a whole different showdown with Google's earbuds.
+Google's offering is simply the better option compared to Samsung's older Pro buds.

 Bigger and better Buds